-- In October 2019, a one-day coronavirus pandemic simulation called Event 201 was held in New York.
+- On October 18, 2019, a one-day coronavirus pandemic simulation called Event 201 was held in New York City.
 The event was organized by the Johns Hopkins University Center for Health Security and was sponsored by the Gates Foundation and the World Economic Forum.
 Based on the above timeline, Event 201 may have been held about one month after the emergence of SARS-CoV-2 in Wuhan, but about two months before the first public notice about the new virus.
-In June 2001, Johns Hopkins University had organized a similar simulation of anthrax bio-attacks, about three months before the actual anthrax letter attacks occurred after September 11.
+In June 2001, Johns Hopkins University had organized a similar simulation of bio-attacks, about three months before the anthrax letter attacks occurred after September 11.
 The US government tried to blame these anthrax letters on Iraq, but the anthrax spores were later traced back to a US military biolab.
 The FBI accused two US military scientists, but never found the real perpetrators.

 - In July 2019, the US biodefense facility at Fort Detrick was closed over “safety concerns”.

 - Also in July 2019, some nursing homes in northern Virginia, about 50 miles from Fort Detrick, reported an outbreak of a “mystery respiratory disease”, typically “starting with a cough”, that claimed several lives.
 At the time, the US CDC could not identify the pathogen responsible for the respiratory disease.